Peter Venkman: Ghostbusters: The Video Game

 Venkman shows some initial distrust when Ray and Egon hire the Rookie, jealous that he gets issued new equipment and gets a 'title'.
 However, upon Egon and Ray explaining to Peter that the equipment the Rookie is issued is "highly experimental and, if not handled properly, could blow the user clear into New Jersey," Peter immediately lost interest in both the Rookie and his gear.
 Peter eventually warms up to the Rookie and occasionally praises his developing skills, but his interest is soon lost once they encountered Ilyssa Selwyn who, true to himself, he took an instant liking to.
 Peter flirted with her, but she was disinterested.
 At the end, he won her heart and shared a brief kiss with Ilyssa before she was slimed by Slimer.

 Peter still maintains the smooth-talking slacker identity from the previous two movies, willing to jump at any chance to get out of doing work or going into a dangerous situation.
 He offers to take Marine Ecto-8 to avoid going onto Shandor Island.
 These attempts are transparent at best, prompting the other Ghostbusters to roll their eyes or glare at him.

-Peter is still primarily motivated in his own best interests.
+Peter is primarily motivated by his own best interests.
 He can be goaded into expending effort if an attractive female or a lucrative payoff is involved.
-But in the end he will still come around to doing the right thing when it's really important.
+But in the end he will come around to doing the right thing when it's important.